SuperOfficeDocs/superoffice-docs/docs/en/service/settings/learn/personal-settings/notification.md

 ---
 uid: help-en-service-settings-personal-notification
 title: Notification
-description: Notification
+description: Learn how to set up notifications in this how-to guide.
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 06.29.2022
+so.date: 03.14.2023
-keywords: Service, personal settings so.topic: help
+keywords: personal settings, notification so.topic: reference
 language: en
+so.client: Service
 ---

 # Notification

 In SuperOffice Service, request handlers can choose to receive notifications of various events.

+Requests with a high priority should be solved before you complete other requests.
+But how do you know that a high priority request has come in, been escalated to you, or was reopened by the customer?
+SuperOffice will notify you by showing you a pop-up on your screen, sending you an email or an SMS.
+This way you will know a request is waiting for you and you will not forget to follow up on it.

+## Settings

-In the **Notification** tab in the **Edit users** screen, you can check how you want to receive such notifications:
+You can decide how you wish to be alerted by setting up your notifications.
+In the **Notification** tab in the **Edit users** screen, you can check how you want to receive such notifications.

+![Open the Notification tab in the Edit users dialogue and set up the notifications according your personal preferences -screenshot][img3]

-* **Pop-up**: The notification button ( ![icon][img2] ) in the [top bar][1] will indicate that you have new notifications.
+* **Pop-up**: The notification button ![icon][img2] in the [top bar][1] will indicate that you have new notifications.
 * **Email**: You will receive an email message when an event occurs.
 * **SMS** (if the SMS module is installed): You will receive a text message when an event occurs.